keiththarp/Ascent-Sobriety-Tool/README.md

 * <i class="fas fa-star" style="color: #fff; background: #3a5772c0; font-size: 25px"></i> for one month
 * <i class="fas fa-medal" style="color: #cc7272; font-size: 25px"></i> for one year.

-The display of both continuous and discontinuous data honors the members' sobriety journey whether they have hiccups along the way or not.
+The display of both continuous and discontinuous data honors the member's sobriety journey whether they have hiccups along the way or not.
 Non-sober days impact the continuous days, but they don't restart one's entire journey.

 The last element on the home page is an inspirational quote and an option to submit a quote (for review) to add to the Sobriety Quotes API.